greenelab/deep-review/all-sections.md

 computational restrictions.

 Epigenetic data, combined with deep learning, may have sufficient explanatory power to infer gene expression.
-For instance, a convolutional neural network applied to histone modifications, termed DeepChrome, [@G10wkFHt] improved prediction accuracy of high or low gene expression over existing methods.
+For instance, the DeepChrome CNN [@G10wkFHt] improved prediction accuracy of high or low gene expression from histone modifications over existing methods.
 Deep learning can also integrate different data types.
 For example, Liang et al. combined RBMs to integrate gene expression, DNA methylation, and miRNA data to define ovarian cancer subtypes [@1EtavGKI4].